Change Management with SAP Enable Now

 The What’s New banner and context is a great way to push out information to users for a limited amount of time.
 All users can see it, it’s proactive, and very flexible.

-Generic Context Help in Desktop Assistant
+Generic Context Help in SAP Companion for desktop

 This could, for example, be a message going out to all end users about a major outage or an update over the weekend.